Duet3D/wiki-content/Duet3D_hardware/Accessories/Magnetic_Encoder.md

 >Ensure that the SPI buffer board is placed centrally in the socket on the 1HCL.
 It is possible to insert it shifted left or right by a pair of pins.{.is-warning}

->The buffer board must be mounted on the 1HCL box header and not on the Magnetic encoder.{.is-warning}
+>The buffer board must be mounted on the 1HCL box header and not on the Magnetic Encoder board.{.is-warning}

 ## v1.0